Double The Magic: The Benefits of Having Two Photographers at Your Wedding in Edinburgh

 Picture this: you and your partner, each in a separate room, bubbles flowing, music playing in the background.
 One photographer stays with you, the other with them, so no laughter or lipstick mishap goes undocumented.
 Multitasking magic!

-How many guests justify hiring two photographers?
+How many guests justify hiring two photographers At Your Wedding?

 It’s really not about ‘how many guests’.
 One photographer can’t be everywhere, so having two means we catch grandma wiping tears without missing the bride walking down the aisle.
 Crowd coverage ensures no awkward gaps and applies to all weddings, regardless of the number of guests invited.